Impact of the COVID-19 pandemic on sports: Golf

-Many elite golf tournaments, both professional and amateur, have either been postponed or canceled in response to the pandemic, including the major championships.
+Many elite golf tournaments, both professional and amateur, were postponed or canceled in response to the pandemic, including the major championships.
 On 13 March, it was announced that the Masters Tournament (scheduled for 9–12 April) had been postponed.
 The 2020 PGA Championship (scheduled for 11–17 May) was postponed the following week.
 On 6 April, The R&A announced the cancellation of the 2020 Open Championship, the first cancellation since World War II.
 This was soon followed by the USGA announcing the rescheduling of the 2020 U.S. Open from 18 to 21 June to 17–20 September (the week before the 2020 Ryder Cup, which itself was postponed for a year when organizers chose cancellation to playing the event behind closed doors) and to 12–15 November for the Masters (the first ever iteration of the tournament to be played in November) and 6–9 August for the PGA Championship.
-The ladies majors have been similarly affected, with the LPGA Tour postponing the ANA Inspiration until September.
+The women's majors were similarly affected, with the LPGA Tour postponing the ANA Inspiration until September.

 On 12 March 2020, midway through the first round of the 2020 Players Championship, the PGA Tour announced that the remainder of the tournament and the next three events, the Valspar Championship, WGC Match Play, and the Valero Texas Open, would continue without fan attendance.
 Subsequently, after completion of the day's play, the tour decided to cancel the remainder of tournament and the three following events.
 On 17 March, the tour announced the cancellation of all scheduled tournaments through 10 May.
 The European Tour have also cancelled or postponed many tournaments, mostly those scheduled from mid-March through to the end of May, including the Irish Open, a Rolex Series event.
 The Ladies European Tour originally postponed the 2020 Evian Championship, originally scheduled for 23–26 July, to 6–9 August, but on 9 June announced that the tournament (one of two women's majors outside of the United States) had been cancelled.
 The Women's Open Championship was still played, despite the cancellation of its parent men's event.

 Other leading professional tours announced similar measures, as did the bodies responsible for organising leading amateur events.
 On 1 April, the R&A and the USGA jointly announced that the Curtis Cup was being postponed until 2021, and the British men's and women's amateur championships were being rescheduled from June to August.
 The LPGA Tour canceled three tournaments and postponed five others including the ANA Inspiration, and the Japan LPGA Tour cancelled twelve tournaments scheduled from March into May.